-where $ b_g $ is the impact parameter for the geodesics that undergo a $180^{o}$ deflection and $ J_{2s} (x) $ is the Bessel function of first type whereas its order $ 2s $ indicates the particle's spin, $s$.
-There are several values of $ b_g $ corresponding to the number of times the photon has completed a loop around the black hole, i.e., for each deflection angle $ \Theta = \pi + 2 \pi n $, where $n$ is an integer.
+where $ b_g $ is the impact parameter for the geodesics that undergo a $\pi$ deflection and $ J_{2s} (x) $ is the Bessel function of first type whereas its order $ 2s $ indicates the particle's spin, $s$.
+There are several values of $ b_g $ corresponding to the number of times the photon has completed a loop around the black hole, i.e., for each angle $ \theta = \pi + 2 \pi n $, where $n$ is an integer.
 This approximation remains valid as long as the high-frequency regime ($M \omega \gg 1 $) holds.
-Fig.(\ref{bweg}) illustrates a typical profile describing the backward glory effect as detected by a distant observer from the EMd black hole.
-For zero spin, constructive interference happens for $ \theta = 180^{o}$, which is represented by a white center.
+Fig.(\ref{bweg}) illustrates a typical profile describing the backward glory effect as detected by a distant observer from the charged black hole.
+For zero spin, constructive interference happens for $ \theta = \pi$, which a white center represents.
 This feature is also noted in the Schwarzschild black hole \cite{matzner1985glory}.
-The case of an electromagnetic wave impinging upon a black hole was explored in detailed by Crispino, Dolan and Oliveira \cite{crispino2009electromagnetic}, and by doing so, they obtained the full numerical differential cross-section for electromagnetic waves, comparing to the approximated version calculated for the glory effect \cite{crispino2009electromagnetic}.
+The case of an electromagnetic wave impinging upon a black hole was explored in detail by Crispino, Dolan, and Oliveira \cite{crispino2009electromagnetic}.
+By doing so, they obtained the complete numerical differential cross-section for electromagnetic waves, compared to the approximated version calculated for the glory effect \cite{crispino2009electromagnetic}.